How to Compare Popular Medigap Plans F, G, and N

 Medigap Plan F offers comprehensive coverage, meaning you won’t get a bill for any Medicare-approved charges.

 Medigap Plan G follows as a close second with almost comprehensive coverage.
 With Plan G, you’re only responsible for the Part B deductible, which is $198.
 Once you meet your deductible, all of your bills are covered.

 Medigap Plan N is a more modest policy – it still provides good coverage, but there are a few items you’re responsible for.
 The first is the copayments for doctor visits, which are about $20 for an office visit, and $50 for an ER visit.

 Second is the Part B deductible ($198), and lastly is Part B excess charges.
 We’ve never had excess charges become an issue, but it is possible.
 An excess charge occurs if a doctor charges more than the Medicare-approved amount.
-For example, Medicare might say “this service should cost $200, so we’ll pay accordingly.”
-The doctor might say, “Well, I charge $250.”
-That $50 would be considered an excess charge.
+In most states, non-participating providers are allowed to charge 15% more than the Medicare-approved rates.

 Which Medigap Plan Should I Get?

 Now that you know which 3 plans we recommend the most, you’re probably wondering… which one should I get?

 - If you don’t want any bills from the doctor, and you don’t mind paying more for that, go for Plan F.

 - If you’re a bargain shopper and love getting a great value, go for Plan G.

 - If you have a tight budget, but still want coverage, go for Plan N.